 Yellow tea doesn’t always come home to visit, when she does it’s spectacular!
-This tea is becoming increasingly rare, but has been enjoyed for centuries.
-Yellow tea gets its name from from the yellow tinge its dried leaves have when slightly oxidized by steam.
+This tea is becoming increasingly rare but has been enjoyed for centuries.
+Yellow tea gets its name from the yellow tinge its dried leaves have when slightly oxidized by steam.

 Green tea is the favorite.
 More people in the world drink green tea than any other type, so she’s always in demand.
 This tea turns “green” when it is dried before the leaves can oxidize – keeping a lively green color.

 Oolong tea is the late bloomer.
 It took years of mastering how to oxidize his leaves before he was a drinkable tea!
 He takes after her siblings – green and black – acting as a hybrid of the two.
 Oolong tea is made by oxidizing, heating, rolling, drying and firing the leaves.